Peugeot Logo

 Peugeot Logo 1910-1927

 An image of a roaring lion was presented as a 3D figurine.
-The predator has become voluminous due to correctly distributed shadows and highlights on the body.
+The predator appears voluminous due to the effective distribution of shadows and highlights across the body.
 The animal looks to the right and growls menacingly, releasing its claws on its left front paw, and presses the arrow against the stone with its right.

 1925 – 1936